In Florida, alimony is first governed by the alimony statute which immediately informs us that there are numerous kinds of alimony.

 Obviously, calculating alimony in Florida is not a science.
 Negotiating and proving alimony in Florida is an art.

-To learn more about what kind of alimony you could receive or be asked to pay, contact my Naples, Florida office for a free consultation.
+To learn more about what kind of alimony you could receive or be asked to pay, contact my Naples, Florida family law office for a free consultation.